 Optical zoom: If taking a lot of photos from far away subjects is important to you, be sure that the camera you buy has an optical zoom.
-An optical zoom camera's lens can adjust its focus length, like the zoom lens you’d use on a film camera.
-They produce much better-quality images.
+An optical zoom camera's lens can adjust its focal length, like the zoom lens you’d use on a film camera.
+They produce many better-quality images.

 Digital Zoom vs Optical Zoom Comparison Chart

 |Function||Digital zoom crops the image down to a centered area with the same ratio as the original and also interpolates the result back up to the pixel dimensions of the original.
 This method involves cropping, hence the resolution and quality are reduced.||The optical zoom ratio of a digital camera measures how much the lens can actually zoom in to make subjects appear closer.
 Optical zoom enlarges a picture while keeping the resolution and sharpness of the picture.|